Jalaibee: Filming

 Jalaibee is produced by Eman Bente Syed of Sermad Films and executive producer of film is Murtaza Shah of Redrum Films.
 Shooting started from summer 2013 in Islamabad and it took to Karachi after finishing Lahore shoot.
-Film production designers Khurram Syed and Nida Khan designed set worth Rs.
-2 million for Jalaibee in Ever New Studios, Lahore where film's last few scenes and a song was filmed.
-Aqeel ur Rehman of Set & Act designed sets for Jalaibee shot in Eastern Studios, Karachi.
+Film production designers Nida Akbar Khan and Khurram Syed designed set worth Rs.
+7 million for Jalaibee in Eastern Studios Karachi and Ever New Studios, Lahore where film's last few scenes and a song was filmed.
+Sets were Constructed by Aqeel ur Rehman of Set & Act.
 Film shooting session ended in September 2014.
-The film was shot by Arri Alexa by which blockbuster films like Gravity, Skyfall and Ironman 3 were shot.
+The film was shot by Arri Alexa by which blockbuster films like Gravity, Skyfall and Iron Man 3 were shot.
 Jalaibee is part animated film, edited by Rizwan AQ, artwork of which is illustrated by Babrus Khan in Lahore.
 VFX of the film is done by London based Sharp Image.

 Marketing

 On 2 December 2013 first look poster was unveiled featuring Ford Mustang 73 and announcing teaser's release date.
 The teaser trailer of the film was released on 25 December 2013 on ARY Digital Network, film's official Facebook page and on vimeo by Jaswal Films simultaneously.
-The teaser was also played on big screen at 1st ARY Film Awards where Jalaibee team including Wiqar Ali Khan, Ali Safina, Uzair Jaswal, Sabeeka Imam, Zhalay Sarhadi, and Asal Din Khan given the introduction of film.
+The teaser was also played on big screen at 1st ARY Film Awards where Jalaibee team including Waqar Ali Khan, Ali Safina, Uzair Jaswal, Sabeeka Imam, Zhalay Sarhadi, and Asal Din Khan given the introduction of film.
 On 16 October 2014 second title poster was released on Danish Taimoor's Facebook page and later on film's page.
 On 23 January 2015 final poster was revealed along with film's release date followed by character posters in the same week.
 On Januar 31, 2015 theatrical trailer was unveiled on official Facebook and on channels run by ARY Digital Network.
 In February, Malik Riaz of Bahria Town joined ARY Films to revive Pakistani cinema by announcing a reward for those, coming to watch Jalaibee.
 Founder and CEO of ARY Digital Salman Iqbal revealed that Malik Riaz has purchased 10,000 tickets of Jalaibee for residents of Bahria Town giving film a kick start of Rs 5 million before it release.